dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 - **Attention**

-Attention mechanism is one the interesting mechanism in NLP and we will look into more depth in next post.
+Attention mechanism is one the interesting mechanism in NLP.
 The attention mechanism looks back at hidden vectors in order to decide which part of English sentence to translate next.
 It uses the state vector to determine how important each hidden vector is, and then it produces a new vector, which we will call the context-adjusted state, to record its observation.

 <p align="center">
 <img src='/images/tl_nlp/attention_cove.svg' width="70%"/>
 </p>

-Attention mechanism uses hidden vectors generated by encoder and decoder state by decoder to produce context-adjusted state.
-It sort of plays a role of deciding which context words play important role in translation and focusing on them rather than whole sentence.
+<span class='saddlebrown'>Attention mechanism uses hidden vectors generated by encoder and decoder state by decoder to produce context-adjusted state.
+It sort of plays a role of deciding which context words play important role in translation and focusing on them rather than whole sentence.</span>

 $$
 \begin{aligned}